stateful/docs.runme.dev/docs/integrations/dagger.md

 ### Writing Dagger Module within Runme Notebook cell

-Runme Notebook interface includes a terminal environment with [powerful features](../getting-started/features.md), that gives you the experience of working in your regular terminal.
+Runme Notebook interface includes a terminal environment with [additional features](../getting-started/features.md), that gives you the experience of working in your regular terminal and more.
 With the Runme Notebook interface, you can write and execute Dagger commands.

 Let’s explore the code block below.